Utah Crime Sexual Abuse of a Minor Under Code 76-5-401.1

 Being arrested is not the same as actually being charged with a crime.
 The prosecutor has three days to file charges following an arrest, during which time the suspect will be detained at a county jail or other holding center.
 The detainee will go through the booking process, which involves being searched, fingerprinted, and photographed for a mugshot.
 Personal possessions will be temporarily confiscated.

 Unfortunately, it is not uncommon for prosecutors to seek long extensions on the three-day deadline to file charges, which can result in suspects being detained for a week or more.
+This sometimes happens in cases involving suspected sexual abuse of a minor because prosecutors really want to make sure their charges stick.
 These extensions are unconstitutional.
 If your loved one has been in custody for more than three days without criminal charges being filed, Darwin will challenge the extension and fight to have them released.

-The Court Process for Felonies and Misdemeanors in Utah
+The Court Process for Charges of Sexual Abuse of a Minor in Utah

-Contrary to what’s often depicted in movies and TV shows, trial is only one part of the full criminal court process.
-Trial is preceded by many other hearings, though the type and order vary between misdemeanors and felonies.
+Contrary to what is often depicted in movies and TV shows, the trial is only one part of the full criminal court process.
+The trial is preceded by many other hearings, each with its own set of rules and requirements.

 For a misdemeanor, the process is: